MadeleineWalder/pp5api/README.md

 ### Feed and Liked pages:

 - When signed in the user can navigate to the 'Feed' and 'Liked' pages through the navbar.
-The feed shows the user posts made by accounts they are following, whilst the liked page is of course for posts the user has liked.
+The feed shows the user posts made by accounts they are following.

 ![the feed](/docs/screenshots/feed1.jpg)

+- Whilst the liked page is of course for posts the user has liked:

 ![the liked page](/docs/screenshots/liked1.jpg)